-The best explainer videos are realized by great background score.
+The best explainer videos are realized by great background music score.
 When was the last time you watched a silent movie?
 Never?
 Not for a while?
 A long while?
 Even if you remember watching one, it would still have had a background score (or you’ve accidentally pressed the mute button!)
-The importance of background music and sound effects for your explainer video, therefore, cannot be overstated.
+The importance of explainer video background music and sound effects for your explainer video, therefore, cannot be overstated.
 You may not need a full blown orchestra or classy jazz tones to create the mood, but whether going for a subtle effect, a professional demonstration or simply trying to attract customers, music is a must.

 Explainer videos have the emotional quotient working for them and music is just going to add more to make the viewers relate to the pain points you are highlighting in your video.

 Imagine if your favorite video game has no background music or sound effects to back the amazing graphics?
 Would you play it with the same feel and excitement?
 Nah!
 Same is the case with your explainer videos.
 They need to and should have apt sound effects to make them worth your viewer’s time.